oberrow/game/README.md

 ## I got bored...
 Some dumb thing I'm making.
 ## Build instructions
-- Install libglm-dev, or whatever the equivalent of that package is on your system.m
+- Install libglm-dev, or whatever the equivalent of that package is on your system.
+- Install libassimp-dev, or whatever the equivalent of that package is on your system.
 - Clone the repo:
 ```sh
 git clone https://github.com/oberrow/game.git